jup-ag/space-station/guides/8-perpetual-exchange/4-how-it-works.md

 ### Oracle

-Jupiter Perps uses a new Oracle Network, co-designed by Jupiter and another key ecosystem player (to be revealed at Breakpoint), and audited by Offside Labs.
+Jupiter Perps uses a new Oracle Network, co-designed by Jupiter and another key ecosystem player (to be announced at Breakpoint), and audited by Offside Labs.

 This new Oracle Network, known as Signal will be announced at Breakpoint.